 Streamlining OS Deployments

 UPDATE: 2023-05-11 - I found this post in my backlog, and it was never published or finished, as you can see.
 This conversation continues to be something that I regularly have.
-So, for now, I will leave this post unfinished and will eventually publish an updated version or an appendix to this one.
+So, I will leave this post unfinished and eventually publish an updated version or an appendix.

-NOTE: Nothing in this post is earth-shattering or bleeding edge.
-But I do find that this is a very common conversation.
+NOTE: Nothing in this post is earth-shattering or bleeding-edge, but this is a very common conversation.

 Background